Last updated

 Network reliability

-All of Fido’s plans operate on the Rogers 4G LTE network, which was named the most reliable wireless network in Canada in a 2023 umlaut report.
-Though Rogers’ 4G LTE network might cover less ground than Bell’s or Telus’, umlaut ranked its voice and data service several points ahead of both of those networks.
+All of Fido’s plans operate on the Rogers 4G LTE network, which was named the most reliable wireless network in Canada by Umlaut for the seventh year in a row.
+Though Rogers’ 4G LTE network might cover less ground than Bell’s or Telus’, Umlaut ranked its data and voice reliability against its competitors.

 Fido also offers VoLTE, or Voice over LTE, which makes for an even more reliable network experience by enhancing the quality of phone calls, enhancing data and voice speeds, and avoiding drops in service when moving between LTE and Wi-Fi calling.
 There’s no extra cost for Fido VoLTE; in fact, your phone will automatically use it to enhance your experience, so long as you have a compatible device.

 Fido offers coverage when you venture outside of its network, too.
-Rogers Extended Coverage offers Fido customers cell service when traveling outside of the Fido coverage area and Fido Roam is available for international vacationers, with U.S. plans available for $12/day and an international option available for $15/day.
+Fido Roam is available for international travellers, with U.S. plans available for $12/day and an international option available for $16/day.

 If you want to see what the Fido/Rogers network looks like near you, you can check out in one of our geographic guides below.